Akil Baddoo Player Props: Tigers vs. Twins

-On Monday, Akil Baddoo (.250 on-base percentage in past 10 games, 64 points below season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+On Tuesday, Akil Baddoo (.500 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
 First pitch is at 6:40 PM ET.

-In his previous appearance, he went 1-for-2 with a double against the Rays.
+He had a hitless showing in his most recent game (0-for-4) against the Twins.

 Akil Baddoo Game Info & Props vs. the Twins